-RNSG 25355-4-2 SOCI 23063-3-0 Integrated Client Care Management Human Sexuality This course provides the application of client This course provides a study of the psychological, assessment skills, critical thinking and independent socialized, and physiological aspects of human nursing interventions to care for diverse client/families sexuality.
-AC. throughout the life span whose healthcare needs may be difficult to predict.
-Emphasis on collaborative clinical SOCI 23263-3-0 decision-making, nursing leadership skills, and client Social Psychology management.
-Topics include the significance of This course provides a survey of theories of individual professional development, trends in nursing and behavior and social environment and may include healthcare and applicable knowledge, judgment skills topics, such as the socio-psychological process, attitude and professional values within a legal/ethical formation and change, interpersonal relations, and framework.
-Prerequisites: BIOL 2401, 2402 and 2420; group processes.
-AC.
-ENGL 1301 and 3 credit-hour computer elective OR 00010001 MATH 1314; RNSG 1215 and 1311.
-Co-requisite: SOCI 23363-3-0 RNSG 2363.
-This course is part of the Upward Criminology Mobility Nursing Program.
-Students must be accepted This course provides a study of current theories and into the program to enroll in this course.
+RNSG 25355-4-2 Integrated Client Care Management

+This course provides the application of client assessment skills, critical thinking and independent nursing interventions to care for diverse client/families throughout the life span whose healthcare needs may be difficult to predict.
+This course places emphasis on collaborative clinical decision-making, leadership skills, and client management.
+Topics include the significance of professional development, trends in nursing and healthcare and applicable knowledge, judgment skills and professional values within a legal/ethical framework.
+Prerequisites: BIOL 2401, 2402 and 2420; ENGL 1301 and 3 credit-hour computer elective OR MATH 1314; RNSG 1215 and 1311.
+Co-requisite: RNSG 2363.
+This course is part of the Upward Mobility Nursing Program.
+Students must be accepted into the program to enroll in this course.
+This course must be successfully completed simultaneously with the clinical component (RNSG 2363) to receive credit for this course and progress in the Upward Mobility Nursing Program.
 TEC.

-This empirical research pertaining to crime and criminal course must be successfully completed simultaneously behavior and its causes, methods of preventions, with the clinical component (RNSG 2363) to receive systems of punishment and rehabilitation.
-AC. credit for this course and progress in the Upward Mobility Nursing Program.
-TEC.
-SOCI 23393-3-0 Mobility Nursing Program.
-TEC.
-SGNL 1301 3-3-0 Juvenile Delinquency Sign Language I (Beginning) This course provides current theories and research on This course introduces American Sign Language, crime and criminal behavior and its causes, methods of covering finger spelling, vocabulary and basic sentence prevention, systems of punishment, and rehabilitation.
-AC. structure and preparing students to interpret oral speech AC. for the hearing impaired.
+SGNL 13013-3-0 Sign Language I (Beginning)

+This course introduces American Sign Language, covering finger spelling, vocabulary and basic sentence structure and preparing students to interpret oral speech for the hearing impaired.
 AC.

-SOCI 23403-3-0 Tor the hearing impaired.
-The.
-Drug Use and Abuse SGNL 2301 3-3-0 This course provides a study of the use and abuse of Sign Language II (Intermediate) drugs in today's society.
-Emphasis is on the This course offers review and application of physiological, sociological and psychological factors. conversational skills in American Sign Language, AC. including interpreting from signing to voice and from 110. voice to signing.
+SGNL 23013-3-0 Sign Language II (Intermediate)

+This course offers review and application of conversational skills in American Sign Language, including interpreting from signing to voice and from voice to signing.
 Prerequisite: SGNL 1301.
 AC.

-SPAN 1311 3-3-0 Beginning Spanish I SOCI 1301 3-3-0 This course teaches fundamental skills in listening Introductory Sociology comprehension, speaking, reading and writing, This course addresses concepts and principles used in including basic vocabulary, grammatical structures, and the study of group life, social institutions and social culture.
-Students will engage in audio and computerized processes.
-AC. practice.
+SOCI 1301......3-3-0 Introductory Sociology

+This course addresses concepts and principles used in the study of group life, social institutions and social processes.
 AC.

-SOCI 1306 3-3-0 SPAN 13123-3-0 Social Problems Beginning Spanish II This course addresses application of sociological This course is a continuation of SPAN 1311 and principles to the major problems of contemporary includes concentration on conversation, more advanced society, such as inequality, crime and violence, points of grammar and continued reading practice. substance abuse, deviance, or family problems.
+SOCI 1306......3-3-0 Social Problems

+This course addresses application of sociological principles to the major problems of contemporary society, such as inequality, crime and violence, substance abuse, deviance, or family problems.
 AC.

-Students will engage in audio and computerized COOL 2201 practice.
-Prerequisite: SPAN 1311 or equivalent SOCI 2301 3-3-0 determined by examination.
+SOCI 2301......3-3-0 Marriage and the Family

+This course provides a sociological examination of marriage and family life, including problems of courtship, mate selection, and marriage adjustment in modern American society.
 AC.

-Marriage and the Family ODOLL 4044 This course provides a sociological examination of SPCH 1311 marriage and family life, including problems of Introduction to Speech Communications courtship, mate selection, and marriage adjustment in This course provides both theoretical and practical modern American society.
-AC. approaches to speech communication behavior in interpersonal, small group, and public communication situations.
+SOCI 2306 SPCH 1315

+SOCI 2326 analysis and informative and persuasive techniques.
 AC.
+SPCH 1318

+SOCI 2336 SPCH 2335

+SOCI 2339 SPCH 2341

+SOCI 2340 TECM 1303

+SPAN 1311 of measurements including flow, level, pressure and temperature.
+TEC.
+VNSG 1136

+SPAN 1312 behaviors.
+Topics included, but not limited to, are emotional responses, coping mechanisms, and therapeutic communication skills.
+Prerequisites: BIOL 2401, BIOL 2402, VNSG 1323, VNSG 1160, VNSG 1502, VNSG 1561, VNSG 1331, VNSG 1227.
+Corequisites: VNSG 2413, VNSG 1562, VNSG 1222.
+TEC.

+SPCH 1311 VNSG 1138

+VNSG 1160......
+1-0-3 Clinical Practical Nurse I

+Students will acquire skills to provide basic care to clients, such as hygiene measures, transfer techniques, obtaining vital signs, bed making, etc. experiences are unpaid external learning experiences.
+Must be taken in concurrence with VNSG 1323.
+TEC.

+VNSG 1222......2-2-0 Vocational Nursing Concepts

+This course provides an introduction to the nursing profession and its responsibilities and the legal and ethical issues in nursing practice.
+Concepts presented relate to the physical, emotional and psychosocial selfcare of the learner/professional.
+Prerequisites: BIOL 2401, BIOL 2402, VNSG 1323, VNSG 1160, VNSG 1502, VNSG 1331, VNSG 1227.
+Co-requisites: VNSG 2413, VNSG 1562, VNSG 1136, PSYC 2308.
+TEC.

+VNSG 1227......2-1-2 Essentials of Medication Administration

+This course provides general principles of medication administration, including determination of dosage, preparation, safe administration and documentation of multiple forms of drugs.
+Instruction includes various systems of measurement.
+Prerequisites: BIOL 2401, BIOL 2402, VNSG 1323, VNSG 1160.
+Co-requisites: VNSG 1502, VNSG 1561, VNSG 1331, BIOL 1322.
+TEC.

+VNSG 1330......
+3-3-0 Maternal-Neonatal Nursing